kaskavel/tha-sdet/README.md

 Notes: You may find more API tests description in the testplan, but not all tests described there were materialized, mainly because they would use more or less the same approach as the ones presented here and for the purpose of this exercise there is a limited benefit in expanding the scope of testing.
-SQL injection tests have been kept to an absolute minimum since this is againts a prod environment.
+SQL injection tests have been kept to an absolute minimum since this is against a prod environment.
 Follow-up API tests using the bearer tokens would be straight forward to implement.